-3.1.1 It is a condition of conducting research under the auspices of the University that practice conforms to this Code.
+- 3.1.1 It is a condition of conducting research under the auspices of the University that practice conforms to this Code.
 Failure by a researcher to comply with the provisions of the Code will be grounds for action to be taken under the University's Procedure for the Investigation of Allegations of Misconduct in Research ("the Procedure").
-Alleged misconduct in research relating to doctoral level research or to a thesis that has been submitted for examination will normally also be investigated under the Procedure.

-3.1.2 Unless considered significant, allegations of breaches of the Code in taught postgraduate and undergraduate programmes will normally be considered under the University's Examination and Assessment Regulations.
+Alleged misconduct in research relating to doctoral level research or to a thesis that has been submitted for examination will normally also be investigated under the Procedure. - 3.1.2 Allegations of breaches of the Code in taught postgraduate and undergraduate programmes will be considered and investigated under the University's Regulations for examinations and assessment.
+10